 Failing on-site sewage facilities, especially those located close to a water body, are known to contribute to water quality impairments.
+Additionally, human pollution sources are viewed as a broader human health concern due to the potential for disease transmission to other watershed residents.
 Strategies to improve on-site sewage facilities management include educational programs on how to operate and maintain septic systems.
-Priority will also be given to identify, repair, and replace failing on-site sewage facilities as funds are available.
+Efforts will be implemented to identify, repair, and replace failing on-site sewage facilities as funds are available with priority placed on systems nearest water bodies and in close proximity to each other.